 "This book gives a wide audience what some of us have been privileged to hear from Mulgan in person: the reflections of a profound thinker who is charting new territory in social innovation, demonstrating how we can rise to the most complex challenges of our era."
 Stephen Huddart, President & CEO, the McConnell Foundation.

-Geoff Mulgan is Chief Executive of Nesta, the UK's innovation foundation.
-Previously he has been Director of the government's Strategy Unit and Head of Policy in the Prime Minister's office, Chief Executive of The Young Foundation, Director of the think-tank Demos and Chief Adviser to Gordon Brown MP and a reporter on BBC TV and radio.
+Sir Geoff Mulgan is Professor of Collective Intelligence, Public Policy and Social Innovation at University College London (UCL).
+Previously he was Chief Executive of Nesta, the UK's innovation foundation, Director of the government's Strategy Unit and Head of Policy in the Prime Minister's office, Chief Executive of The Young Foundation, Director of the think-tank Demos and Chief Adviser to Gordon Brown MP and a reporter on BBC TV and radio.
 He is a senior visiting scholar at Harvard University and advises governments around the world.
 He is the author of many books including Good and Bad Power (Penguin) and Big Mind (Princeton University Press).

 Introduction: the great imbalances

 I MAKING SENSE OF SOCIAL INNOVATION

 What is social innovation and how is it done?

 The roots of social innovation and the fragile springs of social generativity

 The political context for social innovation now: thesis, antithesis and synthesis

 Structural change and new social contracts: how innovation in welfare can address changing needs